 - Born August 29, 1950 in Burbank, CA USA

-Doug DeCinces was a third baseman with good range, but who was unfortunately cursed with following Brooks Robinson at 3rd base with the Baltimore Orioles.
+Doug DeCinces was a third baseman with good range who was unfortunately cursed with following Brooks Robinson at third base with the Baltimore Orioles.
 Still, DeCinces went on to have a fine career.
-He hit 237 home runs over 15 years.
-He was on the All-Star team in 1983.
+He hit 237 home runs over 15 years and was on the All-Star team in 1983.
 His career OPS was 56 points above league average.

 A third-round pick in the secondary phase of the January 1970 amateur draft by the Orioles, he was mostly in the minors from 1970 to 1974.
-He never hit .300 at any stop in the minors, but hit 19 homers with the Rochester Red Wings in the AAA International League in 1973.
+He never hit .300 at any stop, but hit 19 homers with the Rochester Red Wings in the AAA International League in 1973.

-His most impressive year with the Orioles was in 1978, when he had 37 doubles and 28 home runs.
+His most impressive year with the Orioles came in 1978, when he smoked 37 doubles and 28 home runs.

 In Baltimore, DeCinces is perhaps most fondly remembered for his home run on June 22, 1979 in a comeback victory against the Detroit Tigers, which many cite as the birth of "Orioles Magic."
 Later in 1979, he played against the Pittsburgh Pirates in his lone World Series appearance, where he batted sometimes fifth and sometimes sixth in the lineup, which included Eddie Murray.
 DeCinces hit a home run in the first game of the Series.

 Over to the Angels

 For reasons that now appear to make little sense, DeCinces was traded to the Angels in January of 1982 for "Disco" Dan Ford.
-DeCinces responded by posting his best season with career highs including 42 doubles, 5 triples, 30 home runs, 97 RBIs, a .301 batting average, and a .916 OPS.
+He responded by posting his best season with career highs including 42 doubles, 5 triples, 30 home runs, 97 RBI, a .301 batting average, and a .916 OPS.
 His play on his new team drew the attention of sportwriters and DeCinces came in 3rd in A.L.
 MVP voting, finishing behind Robin Yount and Eddie Murray.
-Doug played in the ALCS that year, goig 6 for 19 with a pair of doubles as the Angels fell to the Milwaukee Brewers in 5 games after winning the first two contests.
+Doug played in the ALCS that year, going 6 for 19 with a pair of doubles as the Angels fell to the Milwaukee Brewers in 5 games after winning the first two contests.